Sheriff: Seized fentanyl could have killed everyone in 3 counties

 Mascara said the Drug Enforcement Agency in Palm Beach County assisted the sheriff's office in the investigation.

-Police in Port St. Lucie announced earlier that 10,000 fentanyl pills were confiscated in a separate bust, which they called the largest seizure in the city's history.
+Police in Port St. Lucie announced earlier in the day that 10,000 fentanyl pills were confiscated in a separate bust, which they called the largest seizure in the city's history.
+Chief Richard Del Toro said that Radames Guzman, 43, also known as "Candy Man," was arrested and faces 22 drug charges in that case.

-Officials also said they are still looking for the gunman in a drive-by shooting that claimed the life of a 16-year-old boy on Monday.
+Mascara also said Wednesday they are still looking for the gunman in a drive-by shooting that claimed the life of a 16-year-old boy on Monday.

 Scripps Only Content 2023